Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Word of mouth advertising can’t be forced.
 It requires real connections as well as time and patience.
 But if you present yourself as a welcoming and professional face of your brand, you will soon find those in your network are willing to endorse you to their friends.

 The best kind of content educates, entertains, and then piques the customer’s interest enough to inspire them to learn more.
-One of my favorite examples from recent years is Hootsuite’s The Game of Thrones-inspired video.
+Here's an example from Hootsuite’s The Game of Thrones-inspired video.

 Here are a few other types of content you might like to try: